 You could also try to work at a for-profit startup that has significant direct impact, but this usually seems very hard within our top recommended problem areas (read more).

 Within research, study areas that are relevant to understanding the long-term arc of history, and social change.
 For instance, three relevant but neglected topics are the history of philanthropy, the history of happiness, and “macro” history.
+See examples of potentially high-impact research questions.
 Several topics in these areas could be important contributions to global priorities research.